openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 }
 ```

-## Generating a Digest
+## Message Digest

-**When to Use**
+### When to Use

-A message digest (MD) is a fixed size numeric representation of the content of a message, computed by a has function.
+A message digest (MD) is a fixed size numeric representation of the content of a message, computed by a hash function.
 It is sent with the message.
 The receiver can generate a digest for the message and compare it with the digest received.
 If the two digests are the same, the message integrity is verified.

 Typical MD operations involve the following: